Code of Hammurabi: Reception outside Assyriology

 There is a relief portrait of Hammurabi over the doors to the House Chamber of the U.S. Capitol, along with portraits of 22 others "noted for their work in establishing the principles that underlie American law".
-There are replicas of the Louvre stele in institutions around the world, including: the Headquarters of the United Nations in New York City, the Peace Palace in The Hague (seat of the International Court of Justice), the National Museum of Iran in Tehran, the Pergamon Museum in Berlin, the University of Chicago Oriental Institute, the University of Pennsylvania Museum of Archaeology and Anthropology, the University of Kansas Clendening History of Medicine Library, and the Prewitt–Allen Archaeological Museum of Corban University.
+There are replicas of the Louvre stele in institutions around the world, including the Headquarters of the United Nations in New York City and the Peace Palace in The Hague (seat of the International Court of Justice).